Will Ketamine Infusions cure my depression?

 How much does Ketamine Infusion Therapy cost?

-At AKTARI, we suggest purchasing an initial treatment series of 4 Ketamine infusions.
+At AKTARI, we suggest purchasing an initial treatment series of 4 Ketamine infusions for $1,500.
 This also includes the initial screening and medical records review, brief physical exam, vital signs monitoring, 4-separate IV infusion appointments, IV lines, infusion pump, ultrasound guided IV placement if needed, nausea medication if needed, and other necessary supplies and medical equipment.

 Individual Ketamine treatments are $395 per infusion.

 How soon will I notice results after my Ketamine treatment?

 This differs from patient to patient.
 Some people experience dramatic, instant improvement in their symptoms.
 More often, patients notice a more gradual change.